robertstania/Capstone-Project/README.md

 Puzzle Adventure Game

 Who uses it?
-Any end cuser that enjoys playing puzzle adventure games
+Any end user that enjoys playing puzzle adventure games

 What outputs do they need?
 As the End User: